-The issues in this website can be found more broadly written in a Finnish book Geenivirhe – Kuinka ihmisestä tuli ihminen?
+You can find the issues in this website more broadly in a Finnish book Geenivirhe – Kuinka ihmisestä tuli ihminen?
 (Vahlsten 2015) which is, unfortunately, not available in English.
+However, you can find some articles from the links below.
 The work is from 2015, but the texts are from a longer period of 2003-15.
-The book challenges established paradigms of human development by claiming that our culture is not the result of gradual evolution, but of one hereditary trait that can be called the revolution of consciousness.
+The book challenges established paradigms of human development by claiming that our culture is not the result of gradual evolution but of one hereditary trait that can be called the revolution of consciousness.

 The key concepts in the book are adulthood, adolescence, humanity, will, reason, mind, self, consciousness and the unconscious.
 The book is based on a reinterpretation of existing findings and views.
-They have been presented in such a way that scientific education is not required to understand them.
+Unfortunately, they have been presented, so that science education is not required to understand them.

 Geenivirhe – Miten ihmisestä tuli ihminen? /(Genetic defect – How did we become human?)